Growth Mindset Lesson Plans (PDF) for Middle School and High School in 2022

 Check out the free goal-setting slideshow lesson on our other site: SEOT.ca

-I don’t have time to make this lesson.
+I don’t have time to make these Growth Mindset Lesson Plans.

 Nope, you really don’t.